laubach/bs_parent_care_modifies_size_phys/README.md

 # bs_parent_care_modifies_size_phys
 Laubach, Z. M., Madden, S. A., Pardue, A., and Safran, R. J. (accepted) The American Naturalist.
-Does parental care modify the association of early-life size and growth with future physiology?
+Does parental care modify the association of early-life size and growth with physiology?

 #### By: Zachary M. Laubach